Meet Rachel Elliot (7 years cancer-free)

 I choose my future.

-Rachel Elliott sees a future where gene therapy is a solution for all cancer patients.
+Rachel Elliott sees a future where cell and gene therapy is a solution for all cancer patients.

 “I’m a huge proponent of training one’s own immune system to fight off disease rather than being filled with drugs that kill the cancer but also debilitate the immune system,” says Rachel, whose own cancer treatment path was ripe with chemotherapy-related complications before she received the gene therapy that saved her.